jacky-liang/simple_zmq/README.md

-# Simple ZMQ-based Publisher Subscriber
+# Simple ZMQ-based Python Wrappers

-This is a simple publisher / subscriber wrapper for ZMQ.
+This package provides simple wrappers for ZMQ Pub/Sub and Client/Server.

 It sends/receives arbitrary python objects by pickling, and it is also compatible with Python 2 and 3.

-See `scripts` for examples.
+See `examples` for usage.